 - Released

-Berkshire Hathaway Reveals New York Times Stake, Trims Apple and Amazon
+Berkshire Adds NYT, Trims Apple and Amazon Stakes

 Berkshire Hathaway's latest 13F filing shows a new New York Times stake and reduced Apple and Amazon positions, signaling a notable Q4 2025 portfolio shift.